peco/peco/README.md

 ## SelectionPrefix

-`SelectionPrefix` is equivalent to using `--select-prefix` in the command line.
+`SelectionPrefix` is equivalent to using `--selection-prefix` in the command line.

 ```
 {